Denzel Bentley

-Denzel Bentley Ntim-Mensah (born 29 January 1995), is an English professional boxer who held the British middleweight title from 2020 to 2021.
+Denzel Bentley Ntim-Mensah (born 29 January 1995), is a British professional boxer who has held the British middleweight title three times.
+He is the current champion and also holds the European and WBO International middleweight titles.

 Professional career

 Bentley made his professional debut on 14 October 2017, scoring a first-round knockout (KO) victory against Casey Blair at the York Hall in London.

 After compiling a record of 13–0 (11 KOs) he faced Mark Heffron in an eliminator for the British middleweight title on 12 September 2020 at the York Hall.
 Bentley scored a knockdown in the second round en route to a unanimous draw, with all three judges scoring the bout 95–95.

 The pair fought in a rematch two months later on 13 November at the BT Sport Studio in London, with the vacant British middleweight title on the line.
 Bentley landed a right hand in the second round, causing damage to Heffron's left eye.
 Bentley began to target Heffron's damaged eye over the next two rounds.
 At the end of the fourth, Heffron's eye was swollen shut, forcing his trainer to pull Heffron out of the fight, handing Bentley a fourth-round stoppage victory via corner retirement (RTD) to capture the British title.

-His first loss occurred on 24 April 2021 against the Commonwealth middleweight champion Felix Cash.
+He lost his titie on 24 April 2021, against Commonwealth middleweight champion Felix Cash, by third round technical knockout at York Hall.

-He is currently set to contest the WBO middleweight title against the current world champion Janibek Alimkhanuly.
+Bentley won the vacant British middleweight title on 13 May 2022, with a split decision success over Linus Udofia at Indigo at The O2 in London.

+He went on to hold the championship until 18 November 2023, when he lost to Nathan Heaney by majority decision at Manchester Arena.

+Bentley won the vacant WBO International middleweight title with a second round stoppage of Danny Dignum at York Hall on 11 May 2024.

+At the same venue, he successfully defended his belt thanks to another second round stoppage on 17 August 2024, this time against Derrick Osaze.

+Bentley became a three-time British middleweight champion, as well as claiming the vacant European title, with a unanimous decision win over Brad Pauls at Wembley Arena in London on 7 December 2024.